ping13/heospy/README.md

 ## Usage

-0. Install the package with `pip install heospy` or by downloading the source package and run `pip install .`.
+0. Install the package with `pip install heospy` (or `pip install git+https://github.com/ping13/heospy.git` or by downloading the source package and run `pip install .`.

-1. Create a `config.json` file, which may reside in the current directory, in `$HOME/.heospy` or in a directory wich is specified by the environment variable `$HEOSPY_CONF`.
+1. Create a `config.json` file, which may reside in the current directory, in a directory called `$HOME/.heospy/` or in a directory wich is specified by the environment variable `$HEOSPY_CONF`.
 The config file contains the name of the lead [HEOS][] player you want to control and the username and password of your [HEOS account][].
 See `example-config.json` for an example.